Henry Morgan’s Instructions 1670

 These instructions are edited for space and interesting points.

 The green text below each paragraph tries to explain the intent of each section.
-The green explanations will not be printed on your document.
-Only the original black text will be shown.

-Admiral Henry Morgan, Esq.
+Instructions for Admiral Henry Morgan, Esq.

 Delivered him 22nd of July, 1670 together with his commission.